vairome/react-dockerized/README.md

 This is an image which contains an a React App which is mounted on an ngnix server, which has port 80 released to run the static website.

 In addition, this image is linked to a GitHub Actions that updates the static content of the website which triggers on any change push or pull request events from the master branch.
+It also contains a gitHubb Actions workflow to build and push a docker image tho Docker Hub, updating the tags to maintain previous version of the image.

 ![Nginx](https://download.logo.wine/logo/Nginx/Nginx-Logo.wine.png)

+## How does the github actions works?

+It has three jobs, when a change is pushed to the master branch, either by direct push or by pull request, the action runs a job to cancel any previous build, the second job is testing the code with a linter function and the last job is for login to Docker Hub, and push the image to a repository, with a function to rename tags automatically to maintain previuos images.

 ## 🚀 Quick reference